Skip to main content

 If you work when you’re not allowed

-If you intend to work, apply for an IRD number from Inland Revenue after you get your visa.
-You give this number to your employer when you start work and use it for all of your New Zealand tax matters.
+Give your IRD number to your employer when you start work.
+Use it for all of your New Zealand tax matters.

 Utility links and page information